 ..., getting good exercise (but not right before bed), reducing alcohol intake, avoiding daytime naps, avoiding caffeine and smoking in the evening, and not going to sleep hungry.

 Another potential treatment is stimulus control which includes using the bed only to sleep rather than a place to watch TV, text, or talk on the phone.

 Thes suggestions all help the person associate sleep and only sleep with the bedroom.
-Also for treatment there's behavior therapy ...,
+Also for treatment, there's behaviour therapy ...,

-..., which includes relaxation techniques as well as cognitive behavioral therapy to help better manage problems in life stressors.
+..., which includes relaxation techniques as well as cognitive behavioural therapy to help better manage problems in life stressors.

 These medications can often have side effects, though, so they're generally used for less than two months.
-Usually in combination with the behavioral therapy techniques.
+Usually in combination with the behavioural therapy techniques.

-Insomnia is an inability to get restorative sleep that causes daytime sleepiness and fatigue, and can be managed with good sleep hygiene, stimulus control, behavior therapy and occasionally short courses of medications.
+Insomnia is an inability to get restorative sleep that causes daytime sleepiness and fatigue and can be managed with good sleep hygiene, stimulus control, behaviour therapy and occasionally short courses of medications.